-Michael Lau, MD, FACS, FACOG, MS, MBA – President & CEO
+Michael Lau, MD, FACS, FACOG, MS, MBA – CEO & Co-Founder

 Dr. Michael Lau is a physician scientist, serial entrepreneur, and medical device executive with over 25 years of business experience.
 He co-founded several medical device and technology companies, three of which were venture-funded and achieved commercialization.